 Mortgage Servicer A company that acts as an agent for mortgage holders by collecting and distributing mortgage cash flows.
 Servicers also handle defaults, modifications, settlements, and foreclosure proceedings.
 Municipal Bond A bond issued by states, cities, counties, local governmental agencies, or certain instrumentalities of the state.
 Mutual Fund A type of investment company that issues redeemable securities, which the fund generally stands ready to buy back from investors at their current net asset value.
 Also called an open-end investment company or open-end fund.
-Nationally Recognized Statistical A credit rating agency that is registered with the SEC as a nationally recognized statistical rating organization.
-Rating Organization Over-the-Counter (OTC) A method of trading that does not involve an organized exchange. in over-the-counter markets, participants trade directly with each other, typically through voice or computer communication.
-Lenders that make small, short-term loans to households, with Payday Lenders the loan repayment due in full on the borrower's pay day.
-Personal Consumption A measurement of the goods and services purchased Expenditures (PCE) Personal Savings Rate Personal savings as a percentage of disposable personal income.
+Nationally Recognized Statistical Rating Organization A credit rating agency that is registered with the SEC as a nationally recognized statistical rating organization.
+Over-the-Counter (OTC) A method of trading that does not involve an organized exchange.
+In over-the-counter markets, participants trade directly with each other, typically through voice or computer communication.
+Payday Lenders Lenders that make small, short-term loans to households, with the loan repayment due in full on the borrower's pay day.
+Personal Consumption Expenditures (PCE) A measurement of the goods and services purchased by households.
+Personal Savings Rate Personal savings as a percentage of disposable personal income.
 Prudential Regulation Regulation aimed at ensuring the safe and sound operation of financial institutions, set by both state and federal authorities.
-A nonprofit corporation established by Congress that oversees the Public Company Accounting audits of public companies to protect the interests of investors Oversight Board (PCAOB) and further the public interest in the preparation of informative, accurate, and independent audit reports.
-PCAOB also oversees the audits of broker-dealers Cumulative amounts borrowed by the Treasury Department or the Public Debt Federal Financing Bank from the public or from another fund or account.
+Public Company Accounting Oversight Board (PCAOB) A nonprofit corporation established by Congress that oversees the audits of public companies to protect the interests of investors and further the public interest in the preparation of informative, accurate, and independent audit reports.
+PCAOB also oversees the audits of broker-dealers.
+Public Debt Cumulative amounts borrowed by the Treasury Department or the Federal Financing Bank from the public or from another fund or account.
 The public debt does not include agency debt (amounts borrowed by other agencies of the federal government).
 Q4/Q4 Fourth quarter over fourth quarter.
 A way of computing the rate of growth of a statistic over a calendar year by comparing the statistic's value in the fourth quarter of the year with its value in the fourth quarter of the previous year.